jong-un-crypto/contracts-examples/hello-utility-rust/contract/README.md

-# Hello NEAR Contract
+# Hello Utility Contract

-The smart contract exposes two methods to enable storing and retrieving a greeting in the NEAR network.
+The smart contract exposes two methods to enable storing and retrieving a greeting in the Utility network.

 ```rust
 const DEFAULT_MESSAGE: &str = "Hello";